cychu42/staticSiteCon/README.md

    This provides tool name and its version.

 2. `--output` or `-o`<br />
-   Use this to specify an output directory instead of the dist folder.
-If the directory is invalid, output directory is set back to the default.<br />
+   Use this to specify an output directory instead of using the dist folder.
+If the directory is invalid, output directory is set back to the default dist folder.<br />
-   For safety, the directory specified by this option is never deleted by the tool.<br />
+   **Note: For safety, the directory specified by this option is never deleted by the tool!**<br />
    Example: `-o ./myFolder`

 3. `--stylesheet` or `-s`<br />